t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The goal of this document is to give basic guidance for designing RESTful systems and APIs for IoT applications and give pointers for more information.

 Design of a good RESTful IoT system has naturally many commonalities with other Web systems.
-Compared to other systems, the key characteristics of many IoT systems include:
+Compared to other systems, the key characteristics of many RESTful IoT systems include:

 * need to accommodate for constrained devices, so with IoT, REST is not only used for scaling out (large number of clients on a web server), but also for scaling down (efficient server on constrained node)
 * data formats, interaction patterns, and other mechanisms that minimize, or preferably avoid, the need for human interaction
+* for some classes {{RFC7228}} of server endpoints, significant constraints, e.g., in energy consumption, and thus implementation complexity, may apply
+* endpoints are commonly both clients and servers
 * preference for compact and simple data formats to facilitate efficient transfer over (often) constrained networks and lightweight processing in constrained nodes
 * the usually large number of endpoints can not be updated simultaneously, yet the system needs to be able to evolve in the field without long downtimes